 For more information, refer to the EcoStruxure Power Commission Online Help.
-The EcoStruxure Power Commission software is available at www.se.com.

-Schneider Electric Green Premium[TM] Ecolabel
+Schneider Electric Green PremiumTM Ecolabel

-Green Premium by Schneider Electric is a label that allows you to develop and promote an environmental policy while preserving your business efficiency.
+Green Premium is a label that allows you to develop and promote an environmental policy while preserving your business efficiency.
 This ecolabel is compliant with up-to-date environmental regulations.